Getting started with Uptrace and OpenTelemetry

 What's next?

-Next, learn how to configure Uptrace for your needs or browse available instrumentations to find examples for your framework and libraries.
+Next, learn how to configure Uptrace for your needs or browse available OpenTelemetry instrumentations to find examples for your frameworks and libraries.